Scott Brosius: New York Yankees (1998–2001)

-In his first year in the Bronx, he batted .300 with 19 home runs and 98 RBIs.
+After the 1997 season, the Athletics traded Brosius to the New York Yankees for Kenny Rogers.
+In his first season with the Yankees, Brosius batted .300 with 19 home runs and 98 RBIs.
 That season, he was selected to his only career All-Star Game.
-He hit .471 with two homers and six runs batted in the 1998 World Series, and was named the Most Valuable Player.
-He hit 2 home runs in Game 3 of the World Series, including one off of Padres closer Trevor Hoffman to give the Yankees a 5-3 lead in the 8th helping propel the Yankees to a 3-0 Series lead.
+He hit .471 with two homers and six runs batted during the 1998 World Series and won the World Series Most Valuable Player Award.
+He hit 2 home runs in Game 3 of the World Series, including one off Padres closer Trevor Hoffman to give the Yankees a 5-3 lead in the 8th inning which helped to propel the Yankees to a 3-0 Series lead.

-Although his performance over the next three years did not match that of his 1998 season, he remained a perennial fan favorite in the Bronx; his workmanlike blue-collar approach and serviceable durability appealed to fans, teammates, and management alike.
+Although his performance over the next three years did not match that of his 1998 season, he remained a perennial fan favorite in the Bronx as his workmanlike blue-collar approach and serviceable durability appealed to fans, teammates, and management alike.
 During his career with the Yankees, they won the American League pennant every year, from 1998 to 2001, as well as the World Series from 1998 to 2000.
 He won a Gold Glove in 1999.
-On July 18 of that year, against the Montreal Expos, Brosius caught Orlando Cabrera's foul popup for the final out of David Cone's perfect game.
+On July 18 of that year, against the Montreal Expos, Brosius caught shortstop Orlando Cabrera's foul popup for the final out of David Cone's perfect game.
 He was first among all AL third basemen in errors in 2001, with 22, and had the lowest fielding percentage in the league (.935).

-In one of the most dramatic, clutch moments of his career, Brosius hit a two-out, two-run home run in the bottom of the ninth inning of Game 5 of the 2001 World Series against the Arizona Diamondbacks to tie the game and set up an extra-inning Yankees win.
-The previous night, New York first baseman Tino Martinez had hit a two-out, two-run home run to tie the game in the ninth as well.
-It marked the first time in World Series history that this had ever occurred.
+In one of the most dramatic, clutch moments of his career, Brosius hit a two-out, two-run home run in the bottom of the ninth inning of Game 5 of the 2001 World Series against the Arizona Diamondbacks to tie the game and set up an extra-innings Yankees win.
+The previous night, New York first baseman Tino Martinez had hit a two-out, two-run home run to tie the game in the ninth inning as well.
+It marked the first time in World Series history this had ever occurred.
 The Yankees would go on to lose Games 6 and 7 of the series, after which Brosius retired.